Reading Lab

 Passage 2

-Why repair is returning to economic policy, and why the barriers are social and informational as much as technical.
+Why repair is re-entering industrial policy, and why the decisive barriers are often commercial and informational rather than purely technical.

 Matching Information